r-musson/datasciencecoursera/README.md

 datasciencecoursera
 ===================

-test repo for coursera data science course from John Hopkins
+repo for coursera data science courses from John Hopkins